Under Construction

 Nitrogen Rate of Return Calculator

-The Alberta Wheat and Barley Commissions wanted a tool to help growers understand possible economic returns of various nitrogen (N) fertilizer and crop prices.
-This N Rate Calculator, developed by Rigas Karamanos, Ph.D., P.Ag., FCSA, for spring wheat and feed barley can be used to evaluate different net return per acre scenarios which compare different N sources and costs, various crop prices and soil test N levels (nitrate-N in lb/ac to 24").
+Alberta Grains wanted a tool to help growers understand the possible economic returns of various nitrogen (N) fertilizers and crop prices.
+This N Rate Calculator, developed by Rigas Karamanos, Ph.D., P.Ag., FCSA, for spring wheat and feed barley, can be used to evaluate different net return per acre scenarios which compare different N sources and costs, various crop prices and soil test N levels (nitrate-N in lb/ac to 24").

 Nitrogen Rate of Return Calculator for